If Anyone Builds It, Everyone Dies

 • “The best no-nonsense, simple explanation of the AI risk problem I've ever read.”

-Yishan Wong, Former CEO of Reddit
+Yishan Wong, former CEO of Reddit

 • “Soares and Yudkowsky lay out, in plain and easy-to-follow terms, why our current path toward ever-more-powerful AIs is extremely dangerous.”